Updated 06/26/2022

 The outdated “calories-in calories-out” model is a source of great frustration for women dealing with weight loss resistance.
 They’re accused of eating in secret, cheating on their diet, or just not trying hard enough.
 The result is that many stop eating enough for their body to properly function, which simply makes matters worse!

 There’s so much more to weight loss than calories.
 The quality of the calories is important.
-The toxic load on the body also has an impact.
+The toxic load on the body has an impact.
 Medications, food sensitivities, genetics – the list of factors impacting weight goes on and on.
 And one of the most important to consider is the balance of all the hormones in your body.

 Hormones, after all, are chemical messengers.
 If they’re not getting their message where it belongs – or they’re sending the wrong message entirely – your body gets confused.

+Knowing that weight loss resistance exists helps many women – myself included – get past the frustration and upset of weight that won’t drop, no matter what they do.
 I remember a time in my life when I was desperately trying to get to a healthier weight.
 I ran obsessively, counted every calorie, and often went hungry hoping it would help.
 When I discovered the importance of hormonal balance, that’s when everything finally shifted for me.

 How Does Growth Hormone Impact Weight Loss Resistance?